-For numerous scientific industries, a centrifuge is a valuable (and necessary) device.
-At Cryostar, we have a diverse range of services in place to repair, maintain and calibrate these instruments.
-Countless labs rely on their centrifuges to develop their samples and perform daily procedures.
-Admittedly, a centrifuge is a complex device.
+For many scientific industries, a centrifuge is a valuable (and necessary) device.
+At Cryostar, we have a diverse range of services which repair, maintain and calibrate these instruments.
+All labs rely on their centrifuges to develop their samples and perform daily procedures.
+However, a centrifuge is a complex device.
 Therefore, the notion of maintaining one may seem a daunting task.

-However, there are definitely certain ways that you can keep your centrifuge in good shape on your own.
+Surprisingly, there are a few ways that you can keep your centrifuge in good shape on your own.
 With these measures, you can prevent costly disrepair and disruptions in work.
 In this post, we’ll explore centrifuges, their purposes and how to maintain yours.

 What is a Centrifuge?

 A centrifuge is a lab device that uses centrifugal force to separate a sample’s contents based on density.
 Basically, when the centrifuge spins, it creates this force.
-Whereas most of these samples would eventually separate naturally, the centrifuge greatly streamlines the process.
+Whereas most of these samples would eventually separate naturally, the centrifuge speeds up the process.

 Centrifuges are often used in laboratory settings where workers must isolate certain biological components for testing.
 For example: red blood cells and plasma are usually both in a blood sample.
 The centrifuge will spin, driving the red blood cells to the bottom of the tube and the plasma to the top.
 Centrifuging is critical for research on specific materials, such as isolating DNA and even separating out urine sediment.

 In order to prevent any costly issues, you should regularly check the unit for any signs of damage.
 A centrifuge with any broken rotors, adapters, buckets, lids, tubes or plates should never be used.
 Additionally, you should keep an eye out for corrosion.
 Certain parts, like the rotor and buckets, can occasionally develop corrosion.
 Basically, this is because of their consistent exposure to salts, moisture, and chemicals.